 Couples must decide things like whether to have joint or separate bank accounts, what happens if you start living off one income (who goes to work, who looks after the kiddies), and, if appropriate, discuss pre-nuptial agreements before marriage or living together.

 Financial troubles are a big source of disagreement between couples.
 A report by ipac securities showed nearly 60% of couples disagreed about money, and the incidence of disagreements was higher for those paying off debt.
 One in three of these problems were not resolved.
 Like any problem, or potential problem in a relationship, money disagreements will not sort themselves out.
 You have to talk and work it through yourselves.
 Understand each other’s financial values, set goals together and celebrate achievements together.

 FURTHER READING: Your Mortgage: How to Save $50,000 to $250,000 per property by Anita Bell (Random House Australia, 2009): The best book for budgeting around, but take what she says about investing with a grain of salt.

 Our second goal, set before the Debt Elimination topic, was to get rid of any debt we currently have.
 We can also now refine our other goal of buying a car or house etc. to include the borrowing component and a time factor.
 For example, your goal is now to buy a car within two years without borrowing money, or to buy a flat with a 20% deposit next year and pay it off in 5-6 years.
 That’s right, five to six years!
-Now you probably think I’m crazy or that paying off a mortgage within six years is about as realistic as a plot from an eighties porno.
+Now you probably think I’m crazy or that paying off a mortgage within six years is about as realistic as a plot from a 1980’s porno.